 attack – (1) The beginning of a note as it rises from near silence to its maximum level.
 Drums have a fast attack, while bowed strings have a slow attack.
 (2) The first of the four segments of an ADSR envelope.
 (3) Short for attack time.

-au – an audio file format originally introduced by Sun Microsystems and commonly used in Unix and Java systems, as well as on early web pages.
+AU – (1) An audio file format originally introduced by Sun Microsystems and commonly used in Unix and Java systems, as well as on early web pages.
 It uses a simple 8-bit μ-law algorithm to encode data at a sample rate of 8000 Hz, although other sample rates are sometimes used.
 Although originally headerless, newer files have a header consisting of six 32-bit words and an optional information section.
 These files use the extension .au or .snd.
-Also known as the SPARC audio format or μ-law format.
+Also known as the SPARC (Scalable Processor Architecture) format or μ-law format.
 (2) Short for Audio Units.